aryan-madan/Sonora/README.md

 pnpm dev
 ```

-The application should now be running at `http://localhost:5173`.
+The application should now be running locally, typically at `http://localhost:5173`.

----

-### 🔎 YouTube Search via Invidious

-To provide YouTube search functionality without requiring users to generate and manage a YouTube Data API key, Sonora uses a serverless function that queries a list of public [Invidious instances](https://invidious.io/).
-This approach offers several advantages:

-*   **No API Key Needed**: Simplifies setup and avoids quota limitations.
-*   **Enhanced Privacy**: Invidious acts as a proxy, protecting user privacy.
-*   **Resilience**: The app cycles through multiple instances, ensuring the search feature remains available even if one instance goes down.

 ---